apache/paimon/docs/content/docs/features/table-types.md

 ## Changelog Tables with Primary Keys

 Changelog table is the default table type when creating a table.
-Users can also specify `'write-mode' = 'change-log'` explicitly in table properties when creating the table.
+Users can insert, update or delete records in the table.

 Primary keys are a set of columns that are unique for each record.
 Table Store imposes an ordering of data, which means the system will sort the primary key within each bucket.
 Using this feature, users can achieve high performance by adding filter conditions on the primary key.